 If your whole thyroid was removed, you will be prescribed thyroid hormone tablets following surgery.
-You should take these on an empty stomach with water.
-Milk, food, and other pills interfere with your stomach's ability to absorb the thyroid hormone.
 Six weeks after the operation, you will have a blood test to measure your levels of thyroid hormone and your dose of medication may be adjusted accordingly.
 Your thyroid hormone levels will then be measured about every 2 months until your hormone levels are stable (levels generally stabilize within 4 to 5 months).